Court documents reveal financial troubles for Colona murder suspect, funeral arraignments set for victim

 Snyder worked at Cardiovascular Medicine, in Moline.
 The company said it had “no comment” when contacted by TV6.

-Her online obitutary describes her as “an avid New York Yankees and Green Bay Packers fan, enjoyed traveling, home remodeling, going to concerts and spending time with family, friends and neighbors.”
+Her online obituary said Synder was “an avid New York Yankees and Green Bay Packers fan, enjoyed traveling, home remodeling, going to concerts and spending time with family, friends and neighbors.”

 Funeral services for Snyder are scheduled for this weekend.